tsabunkar/aws-developer-prep/route53/route53.md

 - You can use CLI on your PC- You can install the CLI on you MAC, Linux or Windows.
 I personally use S3 to store all my files up in the cloud

 ---

+# NOTE: If you have opted to host the route 53 zone - You will be charged 0.59\$/month